katesalazar/minia/README.md

 * Arithmetic expressions.

-  * Evaluation theoretically separable from execution.
+  * Value semantics.
+Evaluation theoretically separable from execution.

     * Automatic memoization has to be theoretically possible, and the guarantee of some degree of **optional** memoization should be available as might be very desirable for some user niches.